syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 #### HeaderTextMargin

-SfDataGrid allows you to get or set the padding for the header cell by using [GridColumn.HeaderTextMargin](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~HeaderTextMargin.html) prpperty.
+SfDataGrid allows you to get or set the padding for the header cell by using [GridColumn.HeaderTextMargin](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~HeaderTextMargin.html) property.

 The following code example shows you how to set the`HeaderTextMargin` property.